PaddlePaddle/docs/docs/guides/07_new_op/kernel_primitive_api/io_api_en.md

 ### Description

-Read the 2D data from the global memory to the register, and store it in the register dst according to the Ty type.
-Every reading of 1 column of data needs to shift the stride_nx columns, and every reading of NX columns of data needs to shift the stride_ny rows, until NX * NY data is loaded into the register dst.
-When IsBoundary = true, it is necessary to ensure that row offset of Block does not exceed size_ny, and columns offset does not exceed size_nx.</br>
+Read the Tx type 2D data from the global memory to the register, and store it in the register dst according to the Ty type.
+Each reading of 1 element in the lowest dimension requires an offset of stride_nx elements, and each reading of an element in the highest dimension requires an offset of stride_ny elements until NX * NY data is loaded into the register dst.
+When IsBoundary = true, it is necessary to ensure that the number of current highest dimension offsets does not exceed size_ny, and the number of column offsets does not exceed size_nx.
 The data processing process is as follows:</br>
 ![ReadData](./images/io_read_data_stride.png)